vlayer-xyz/vlayer/book/src/features/email.md

 All of this means that our inboxes are full of data that can be leveraged.

 ## Proof of Email
 With vlayer, you can access email data from smart contracts and use it on-chain.
-Email authenticity is automatically proven under the hood.
-When we say an email is authentic, we mean that it was actually sent from a particular mail server and that its content hasn't been tampered with.
+Under the hood, we verify mail server signatures to ensure authenticity and integrity of the content.

 In addition, you can resolve claims on-chain without exposing the details or private content of an email.